Recovering from Liposuction (Suction assisted lipectomy)

 You will see Dr. Beldholm immediately before being discharged from the hospital and again in 1-2 weeks.
 The nurse will review your wounds and remove the dressings on day one.

-We recommend a course of LED light therapy postoperatively, as this will ** healing time.
+We recommend a course of LED light therapy postoperatively, as this will speed up healing.
 Please refer to your LED light therapy information sheet.

 Routine follow-up appointments will be made with Dr. Beldholm at one, six, and 12 months after surgery.